wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

       Apps -> Manage apps -> install app from file

-3. This app creates a new index named **wazuh**.

-4. Open Splunk on your desired browser.
+3. Open Splunk on your desired browser.

-5. Click on the Wazuh app icon and navigate to Configuration -> API
+4. Click on the Wazuh app icon and navigate to Configuration -> API

-6. Fill in the input fields with the following information:
+5. Fill in the input fields with the following information:

   - URL: Wazuh API url (http(s)://<IP>).
   - Port: Wazuh API port, usually 55000.